lsdr1999/Project/Vokeur/README.md

 #### views.py
 This is the main python file, which consists of all the important python code to get everything working.

-### Overview of all relevant files in the /vokeur folder:

-#### manage.py
-This is the file which runs the entire website via `python3 manage.py runserver`.